-Tech start-ups like the food-finder website Farmigo and crowd funding site Barnraiser are playing essential roles in boosting sustainable food.
+Tech start-ups like crowd funding site Barnraiser are playing essential roles in boosting sustainable food.
 Groups like Food Tech Connect are working to promote similar innovations that combine food issues and tech resources.
 Echoing Green offers competitive fellowships and resources to people interested in working on all sorts of sustainable food issues and starting new food projects (some of their alums include Real Food Challenge co-founders).

 Job-hunting is a skill itself.
-The good news is that by reading this article, you're already on the right track to thinking about what you want to do and opening up your possibilities.
 If you're still a student, don't wait around to think about what you might do professionally; explore!
-If you're a professional, consider ways to expand your reach!
-Your school's career services or alumni affairs offices may hold networking events regardless of where you live; LinkedIn can also be helpful, but make sure you're taking full advantage of the platform.
+Your school's career services or alumni affairs offices may hold networking events regardless of where you live.
+LinkedIn can also be helpful, but make sure you're taking full advantage of the platform.
 Try not to be too intimidated to reach out professionals to pick their brain and learn from their experiences - you'll be surprised how eager someone within your network may be to help!
 (TheMuse.com has some great tips on these and other career resources.)
 Remember that regardless of your job hunt status, it's always helpful to meet new people and engage in a dialogue - you might learn of an opportunity or field subset that you didn't even know existed!

 Food-specific job sites can help broaden your search by introducing opportunities in the field you may never have considered.
-Good Food Jobs and the Sustainable Food Jobs blog provide ideas about what is available, profile professionals paving new inroads to food and shell out useful advice on working in the food world.
-Tufts University's office of sustainability also offers job listings around the country.
-Also visit Idealist.org - they remain a juggernaut for nonprofits in the market for new talent.
+Good Food Jobs, for example, provides ideas about what is available, profiles professionals paving new inroads to food and shells out useful advice on working in the food world.
+Finally, take a quick visit to Idealist.org - they remain a juggernaut for nonprofits in the market for new talent.